-Nutritional Facts of Rose Hips
+Nutritional Value of Rose Hips

 Health Benefits of Rose Hips

-A Few Words of Caution: There are no known issues with using rose hip whenever you want, although there are scattered reports about nausea, vomiting, headaches, heartburn, and an inability to sleep.
+Word of Caution: There are no known issues with using rose hip whenever you want, although there are reports of nausea, vomiting, headaches, heartburn, and an inability to sleep.
 Much of this could be due to slight food allergies.